Confirmed Lexpo'19 Speakers

 Optimism, adaptability, and persistence.
 These are the traits that define Kim Craig's career.
 In the 35 years since Kim first joined Seyfarth Shaw, the legal industry around her has changed drastically and she has embraced that change.
 A longtime advocate for systemic improvements to the firm's operations, Kim was part of the firm's initial exploration of Lean Six Sigma in 2005.

-Today, Kim is Managing Director of Lean Solutions for SeyfarthLean Consulting.
+Today, Kim is former Managing Director of Lean Solutions for SeyfarthLean Consulting.
 In the intervening years, hers has been the mission of changing hearts and minds.
 Working side by side with Seyfarth legal teams to deliver greater value and better client experiences, Kim has pioneered the integration of legal project management and legal process improvement into the practice of law.
 Along the way, she has been a guide, instigator, and co-conspirator to many a lawyer looking for a better way.

-Kim leads SLC’s Client Services practice, comprised of one of the first and most mature teams of client-facing legal project managers and process improvement consultants.
+Kim leaded SLC’s Client Services practice, comprised of one of the first and most mature teams of client-facing legal project managers and process improvement consultants.
 With emphasis on service model innovation and delivery optimization, Kim’s focus is on driving continuing advances in how legal teams work, for enhanced value, better outcomes, and greater client experiences.

 Kim is a Certified Project Management Professional, Lean Six Sigma Blackbelt and Certified Scrum Master.